Authentication in SQL Server

 sa login maps to the

 sysadmin fixed server role, which has irrevocable administrative credentials on the whole server.
 There are no limits to the potential damage if an attacker gains access as a system administrator.
-All members of the Windows

 SQL Server provides Windows password policy mechanisms for SQL Server logins.
 Password complexity policies are designed to deter brute force attacks by increasing the number of possible passwords.
 SQL Server can apply the same complexity and expiration policies to passwords used inside SQL Server.